Blog

 How Much Aspirin Can Cause Reye’s Syndrome?

-It is unknown how much aspirin can cause Reye’s syndrome.
+It is unknown how much aspirin can cause Reye’s syndrome but any amount can be dangerous.
 Studies show that the higher the dose, the higher the risk.

 In the past, aspirin lowered a child’s fever during a viral infection and alleviated pain.
 The combination was likely to be lethal in those susceptible to Reye's Syndrome.
-However, giving aspirin to children and teenagers under the age of 19 should be avoided unless specifically prescribed by a doctor.
+Giving aspirin to children and teenagers under the age of 19 should be avoided unless specifically prescribed by a doctor.

 These days, there are safer antipyretics for lowering fevers that doctors prescribe in lesser quantities.
 The American Academy of Pediatrics suggests administering acetaminophen (Tylenol) or ibuprofen (Advil) for pain and fever relief in children.[5]